yandex-research/swd/README.md

 ```

 and then you can run

+### 📌 Stable Diffusion 3.5 Large
-<br> (Probably, you will need to specify the visible device: %env CUDA_VISIBLE_DEVICES=0, for correct loading of LoRAs.)
+Probably, you will need to specify the visible device: %env CUDA_VISIBLE_DEVICES=0, for correct loading of LoRAs.
 ```py
 import torch
 from diffusers.schedulers.scheduling_flow_match_lcm import FlowMatchLCMScheduler